zainpay/zainpay-nodejs-sdk/README.md

     }
     ```
 ### 4. Get Virtual Accounts
-- This request enables you to get all virtual accounts linked to a zainbox.
+- This endpoint enables a merchant to get all virtual accounts linked to a zainbox.

     **Parameter:** zainboxCode(required).
    ```js